serai-dex/serai/docs/coordinator/Tributary.md

 published `SignShare` transactions, a `sign::ProcessorMessage::Shares` with the relevant shares is sent to the processor.

+### Sign Completed

+`SignCompleted` is created when a processor sends the coordinator `sign::ProcessorMessage::Completed`.
+As soon as 34% of validators send `Completed`, the signing protocol is no longer further attempted.

 ## Re-attempts

-The key generation and signing protocols, whether batch or transaction, may fail if a validator goes offline or takes too long to respond.
+Key generation protocols may fail if a validator is malicious.
+Signing protocols, whether batch or transaction, may fail if a validator goes offline or takes too long to respond.
 Accordingly, the tributary will schedule re-attempts.
 These are communicated with `key_gen::CoordinatorMessage::GenerateKey`, `coordinator::CoordinatorMessage::BatchReattempt`, and `sign::CoordinatorMessage::Reattempt`.